 - Pregnant women with incomes up to 208 percent of poverty.

-In Vermont, Medicaid is called Green Mountain Care, and the program for children and pregnant women is called Dr. Dynasaur.
-Applications are completed through the state-run exchange, Vermont Health Connect.
+Vermont’s Medicaid program is called Green Mountain Care, and the program for children and pregnant women is called Dr. Dynasaur.
+If you’re under 65 and don’t have Medicare, you can apply through the state-run exchange, Vermont Health Connect.
+If you’re 65 or older or have Medicare, use this website to apply for Medicaid.

 If you have questions, you can call the Vermont Medicaid office for assistance at 1-800-250-8427.

-$53 million of the projected FY 2017 shortfall is attributed to Medicaid spending.
-And $36 million of the current fiscal year’s $40 million shortfall is due to Medicaid spending.
-The federal government is paying the full cost of expansion through the end of 2016, but the state will have to begin paying 5 percent of the cost of covering the newly-eligible population starting in 2017.
+About $53 million of the projected FY 2017 shortfall was attributed to Medicaid spending, and $36 million of the 2016 fiscal year’s $40 million shortfall was due to Medicaid spending.
+The federal government paid the full cost of expansion through the end of 2016, but the state had to begin paying 5 percent of the cost of covering the newly eligible population starting in 2017, and 6 percent in 2018.
 In addition, the outreach and enrollment efforts in every state have resulted in people enrolling for the first time in Medicaid despite the fact that they already qualified under the pre-ACA eligibility guidelines.
 For this population, the states are on the hook for their normal funding split with the federal government.

-Governor Shumlin proposed a payroll tax last January (0.7 percent) to provide additional funding for Medicaid, but lawmakers balked at the idea.
+Former Governor Shumlin proposed a payroll tax in January 2015 (0.7 percent) to provide additional funding for Medicaid, but lawmakers balked at the idea.

-In an effort to rein in spending, Vermont’s Medicaid program began going through eligibility redeterminations for existing enrollees starting in October.
-Roughly a third of Vermont’s population is on Medicaid, and officials believe that some are not actually eligible for the coverage.
+In an effort to rein in spending, Vermont’s Medicaid program began going through eligibility redeterminations for existing enrollees starting in October 2015.
+Roughly a third of Vermont’s population was on Medicaid, and officials believed that some were not actually eligible for the coverage.
+The eligibility verifications have been ongoing since then, and the state has determined that some young adults had been incorrectly enrolled in Dr. Dynasaur rather than expanded Medicaid (which was fully funded by the federal government through 2016 and 94 percent funded by the federal government in 2018) or individual market coverage with subsidies through the exchange.

 As April 2014, Vermont Health Connect reported that 67,187 people were enrolled in the state’s expanded Medicaid program, although they noted that approximately 8,000 of those individuals had been previously enrolled in Medicaid and had renewed their coverage through Vermont Health Connect.